Agungvpzz/Survival-Analysis/README.md

   - `Contract | Two year` shows the highest final survival rate at 93.57%, meanwhile the `Contract | Month-to-month` has the lowest at 12.9%.

-## H. Hazard Modeling Using Cox Proportional Hazards
+## G. Hazard Modeling Using Cox Proportional Hazards

 ### 1. Model Evaluation